-This is great news, as it doesn’t impose unreasonable restrictions for consumers that want to accept call-back offers, or use click-to-call or true Visual IVR solutions.
+This is great news, as it doesn’t impose unreasonable restrictions for consumers that want to accept call-back offers, or use click-to-call or true Web Call-Back (formerly Visual IVR) solutions.
 A key press, mouse click or smartphone tap will do.

 The burden is, of course, on companies to keep suitable records of such consent, however most companies readily keep these kinds of logs for extended periods.